timvandermeij/radio-tomography/README.md

 The RF nodes requires no additional configuration and the software can be compiled directly using the following commands.

     $ cd ../rf-node
+    $ make clean
     $ make

+Running `make clean` here is important because the libraries have previously been compiled with the `chip=2531` flag, but we now want to compile with the `chip=2530` flag.
 Again, you will end up with an Intel HEX file named `rf-node.hex` that contains the compiled code.

 Flashing the software
 =====================